chongtinghoivan/dots/TechJournal.md

 ## 9 Sep 2026
 - Delivered 3 AI workshops (1-hr each) themed "High-Impact Visuals for Airport Communications" to colleagues of Airport Authority Hong Kong (via Preface).
 - Managed an AI experience booth (2 hr) on custom boarding pass image generation at AAHK Tech Fun Day.
-- Delivered a 2 hr AI training session (AI-107B) to Cathy and Queenie at Preface HQ, also covered agent team creation and Gemini Enterprise.
+- Delivered a 2-hr AI training session (AI-107B) to Cathy and Queenie at Preface HQ, also covered agent team creation and Gemini Enterprise.

 ## 8 Sep 2026
 - Delivered a 1 hr Microsoft Copilot online training session in Mandarin to an end user (Synnex).